Edited for clarity

 Like The Night of the Hunter, Peeping Tom essentially ended its director’s career (although Charles Laughton was not of the same caliber as Peeping Tom’s Michael Powell, easily one of the most respected British filmmakers ever).
 And like The Night of the Hunter, that fact has unfortunately overshadowed the quality of the film underneath, for both happen to be among the truly great social nightmares of our time.
 This 1960 masterpiece is an excruciating descent into the mind of a killer and an unnerving look into the secrets people keep behind closed doors.
 It is also ultimately, an act of filmic deconstruction aimed squarely at the cinematic gaze.
 Peeping Tom is not only effective due to its ahead-of-its-time first-person murder sequences (the film’s proto-slasher killer films his victims as he kills them with the pointed edge of his camera tripod), but it also begs hair-raising questions about the nature of voyeurism and contains one of the creepiest film performances ever in Carl Boehm’s Mark Lewis, easily on par with Anthony Perkin’s all-time classic interpretation of Norman Bates in Psycho, released in the same year.
 Still, for all its spellbinding strengths, it is so often overlooked.
 Perhaps it is for the best, for it leaves Peeping Tom always lying in wait, always looking on from behind, always leering and breathing heavily and skulking about around the edges.
 Maybe that is where it belongs; approaching it head-on is a tall, demanding order.
 But few tasks are more rewarding.

 Michael Powell wasn’t known for directing horror movies, but his earlier films, most notably The Red Shoes and Black Narcissus, are graced with the language of nightmares.
 Both are horrific in their own descent into the surreal, garish realities of oppression and obsession.
-Powell was known for his softly oppressive use of explosive color to construct over-the-top, hyper-realized sensationalist visual schemes that brought locations, characters, and the tension, deceit, loss, and all the other factors that make up humanity to life – he constructed films less realistic and more hauntingly nightmarish.
-He saw in color the intangibles: the redness of lust and temptation, the blackness of loss, a sickly green decay, all floating around in the air around his characters which they couldn’t see but which they could feel.
+Powell was known for his softly oppressive use of explosive color to construct over-the-top, hyper-realized sensationalist visual schemes that brought locations, characters, and the tension, deceit, loss, and all the other factors that makeup humanity to life – he constructed anti-realistic films that dance in a world of abstracted emotions, as hauntingly nightmarish as they were oneiric and dream-spun.
+He saw in color the intangibles: the redness of lust and temptation, the darkness of loss, a sickly green decay, all floating around in the air around his characters which they couldn’t see but which they could feel.

-But if the feelings were intangible, Powell also rendered them in the very concrete otherworldly earth of sweat and grit.
 Powell made the conceptual and intellectual gnawingly immediate by revealing it to us in everyday tangibles, most of all location.
 His films were intentionally theatrical and stagey, filmed with bright, artificial, passionate colors that simultaneously masked and gave life to the hidden nuances of the emotions bottled within.
 This was intentional; it emphasized the performative artifice of everyday public life, contrasted with the repressed private it and his colors inevitably bled into it.
 Here the location isn’t the geography-of-the-mind mountain-top monastery in colonial Tibet of Black Narcissus.
-It’s whatever wanders through the lens of a camera as a reflection of a particular human’s own repressed private childhood, blood-curdlingly manifested in his obsession toward film.
+It’s whatever wanders through the lens of a camera as a reflection of a particular human’s own repressed private childhood, blood-curdlingly manifested in his obsession with film.

 The film’s protagonist is Mark Lewis (Carl Boehm), an asocial, lonely man who works by day at a film studio and takes his camera home by night to film his own actions: murder.
 He pretends to rent a room in his father’s old house so that the other tenants don’t ask for him as the landlord, even though he serves that role as well.
 He prefers to be alone, spending his time watching old videos.
 The subject of those videos: himself, as a child, when his father, a famous psychologist who was rewarded for his work, psychologically tortured Mark and captured his fear on camera.
 Lewis is clearly damaged from this experience, left a social outcast who wants nothing to with humanity.
 Except that he wants to control them, not through a pulpit or a gavel or a board of directors, but through a camera.
 He wants to tell them what to do, as his father did, not by literally stating it but by making them feel it, by making them feel fear so he can entrap it on his camera and, perhaps, hopefully, achieve the recognition his father had found.